Nic7C5/Gen1Inserter/README.md

 # Gen1Inserter
 Insert Pokémon fom Generation 2 (Gold, Silver, Crystal) to 1st Generation (Red, Blue) Pokémon Roms.
 Based on Danny-E's [version](https://github.com/dannye/pokered-gen-II) of pret's [pokered](https://github.com/pret/pokered) disassembly.
 The program is written in python 2.

+##### Features
+1. Convert base stats (and additional data) of 2nd generation Pokémon to 1st generation format.
+2. Insert front & back sprites (pictures of the monsters)
+3. Choose color scheme of Pokémon from predefined palettes or determine colors  from the picture file.

 ##### Getting started
 1. Follow all the [steps](https://github.com/pret/pokered/blob/master/INSTALL.md) to assemble (i.e. making a rom file) Pokemon Red/Blue from the pokemon disassembly (I'm using pokered-gen-II by Danny-E and parts of pokecrystal).
 For Windows there's a video tutorial on [Youtube](https://www.youtube.com/watch?v=fYytG7IUUWg).